 C3 Stations and Tunnels

-The C3 Work Package will be procured using a design and construct model with a lump sum price based on a bespoke contract.
+The C3 Work Package will be procured using an Alliance form of contract.

 The works therefore now include:

 Aotea Station – construction of a 15m-deep, 300m long cut-and-cover station, including platforms, lifts, escalators, rooms housing station and tunnel services equipment, entrances at Victoria and Wellesley Streets, building works, services, architectural finishes, utilities services diversions and connections and reinstatement of streets and foundations for an over site development over the Wellesley Street entrance.

 Karangahape Station – construction of a 32m-deep mined underground station, including shafts, platforms, lifts, escalators, rooms housing station and tunnel services equipment, an entrance at Mercury Lane, provision for future entrance at Beresford Square, building works, services, architectural finishes utilities services diversions and connections and reinstatement of streets and foundations for an over site development over the Mercury lane entrance.

 Tunnels – construction of two bored tunnels approximately 7 metres diameter between Mount Eden Station and Aotea Station, and a fully grade separated junction within mined caverns connecting with two cut-and-cover tunnels to form east and west facing connections to the existing North Auckland Line.

 Mount Eden Station – construction of a new station to provide interchange between the CRL and the existing Western Line including a 7m deep open trench for the CRL platforms, concourse structures, lifts, escalators, rooms housing station and tunnel services equipment, an entrance at Ruru Street, building works, services, architectural finishes utilities services diversions, connections and reinstatement of streets, and foundations for over site developments.